 AutoToM

-Introducing AutoToM, a fully automated and open-ended Theory of Mind reasoning method.
+Introducing AutoToM, an automated and open-ended Theory of Mind reasoning method.
 AutoToM is characterized by the following features:

 Visual Representation Icon